Ebiroll/qemu_esp32/examples/44_pio_tmthing/readme.md

 SPI: Changed speed to 40000000

+Not sure about the PIN_NUM_MISO here, should be 19?
 These did a job for me (->TFT control; not sound/SD) PIN_NUM_MISO 0 // SPI MISO
 PIN_NUM_MOSI 23 // SPI MOSI / SDA